yodle/new-relic-synthetics-manager/README.md

 This tool is designed to allow creating, writing and managing New Relic scripted browser synthetics.
 This allows synthetics to be run and debug on a local machine and then push them to New Relic when ready.
 This also allows synthetics to be stored in a SCM system to track changes and have a CI system push them to New Relic in an automation fashion.

-synthetics-manager contains both a command line tool and a library.
+new-relic-synthetics-manager contains both a command line tool and a library.

 The synthmanager command line tool allows the create, update and import synthetics to/from New Relic.

-The synthetics-manager library provides the setup needed to simulate the environment that synthetics are run in New Relic.
-This is added to your synthetics with "require ('synthetics-manager')" line of code at the top of your local synthetics script.
+The new-relic-synthetics-manager library provides the setup needed to simulate the environment that synthetics are run in New Relic.
+This is added to your synthetics with "require ('new-relic-synthetics-manager')" line of code at the top of your local synthetics script.
 This line should NOT be removed or changed.
 It is automatically striped out of the synthetic code when it is uploaded to New Relic.

 ### Important Note